 Surely you have been googling the whole day to find out what you can do in Bantayan.
 Little did you know that there are a lot of things to do in Bantayan aside from indulging their white sand beaches and it’s crystal clear water.
 To save your time searching, I have listed the possible activities you can do on your next trip:

 - Snorkeling.
-If you go for island hopping, snorkeling will be your principal activity in a shallow and deep water.
-Bantayan island itself is rich in marine life, so expect to meet and greet with beautiful and colorful marine life.
+If you go for island hopping, snorkeling will be your principal activity in shallow and deep water.
+Bantayan Island itself is rich in marine life, so expect to meet and greet with beautiful and colorful marine life.